bobgreenshields/rivers-of-blood/Ideas.md

 ## Rarim Chuv approaches them

+* Sends a note to Suzi
+	* cabal trying to take over the town
+	* but there is something more sinister behind it
+	* and that is the important thing
+	* there is a word Vaddh'akar
+	* something to do with the men in red robes
 * He is convinced about the cult
 * Under pressure to bring that Alchemists attackers to justice
 * The warden is under political pressure and is not interested in suspicions of a cult